imran072/request-forum-app/README.md

 | 23733728 | Zhanerken Azimbayev   | zhanerken       |
 | 23985879 | Scarlett Peng         | jialipeng8      |
 | 23827824 | Phoebus Lee           | pbuslee         |

+## Reference
+AI Tools such as ChatGPT 4 and CodePilot were used in the development of this project